Safa Khulusi: Political and social themes

-In Khulusi view, Jawahiri was also “the poet of every revolutionary movement”.
+In Khulusi view, al-Jawahiri was also “the poet of every revolutionary movement”.
 The revolt of January 1948 was one example.
 He composed long epics on the subject, and elegized his brother, Ja'far al-Jawahiri who died during the revolt.
 The same year saw war in the Holy Land and Jawahiri directed his anger at Arab leaders who promoted themselves during this time as 'saviours of Palestine'.
 Khulusi tries to capture the tone of sarcasm of the original poem: